hassanraja2/hassan-project/Reflections.md

 <h2> What went well? </h2>

-I maanaged to succesfully deploy and test the application and I became confident with using Jenkins, Nexus, Docker and various other tools.
+I managed to succesfully deploy and test the application and I became confident with using Jenkins, Nexus, Docker and various other tools.

 <h2> What didn't go as planned? </h2>

-I was having some issues with test-coverage but I apporoached Ben and he helped me to fix the problem.
+I was having some issues with unit testing but then after consulting with Ben, I managed to fix the problem.

 <h2> Possible improvements for future challenges. </h2>